uvrlab/WiseUI/README.md

 3. In the Project tab, open `Scenes/HoloLens2 PV Camera Test.unity`.
 4. Select MixedRealityToolkit Gameobject in the Hierarchy.
 In the Inspector, change the mixed reality configuration profile to `New XRSDKConfigurationProfile` (or `DefaultXRSDKConfigurationProfile`).
 5. Go to Build Settings, switch target platform to UWP.
 6. Hopefully, there is no error in the console.
 Go to Build Settings, change Target Device to HoloLens, Architecture to ARM64.
-Build the Unity project in a new folder (e.g. App folder).
+Build the Unity project in a new folder (e.g. 'Build' folder).
 7. After building the visual studio solution from Unity, go to `Build/WiseUIAppUnity/Package.appxmanifest` and modify the `<package>...</package>` and `<Capabilities>...</Capabilities>`  like this.

 ```xml